th0ma5w/StringyPlotter/README.md

 ## What is this?

-This program produces single continuous lines from black and white bitmap images suitable for use with pen plotters.
+This program produces a single continuous line from a black and white bitmap image suitable for use with pen plotters.

 I saw some pretty neat images made with plotters like the [AxiDraw](https://axidraw.com/) and wanted to do something like it.
 While I didn't produce something quite like my inpiration, it is pretty okay for one night of hacking.